 Oxygen is essential to life — it makes up the air we breathe, helps spark fires, and contributes to plant growth.
 While oxygen is incredibly beneficial and crucial to the survival of mankind, it also plays a role in breaking down or corroding metal objects.
 This occurs through a process called oxidation, and it results in rust accumulating on your high-quality applications — including heavy machinery, aircraft, and Navy ships.
-Cleaning solutions such as laser ablation and sandblasting are potential options for removing rust and other contaminants, but which choice is the best solution for you?
+Cleaning solutions can help remove rust and other contaminants, but when it comes to laser cleaning versus sandblasting, which choice is the best solution for you?

 WHAT IS SANDBLASTING?